lufixSch/lufixSch.github.io/src/routes/(articles)/projects/programming_projects/localcompletion/+page.md

 - `localcompletion.reduce_calls`: Reduce API calls with various strategies (e.g. skip completion if last symbol was a letter)
 - `localcompletion.skip_autocomplete_widget`: Skip completion if autocomplete widget is active
 - `localcompletion.completion_timeout`: Minimum time between keystrokes (in ms) before sending a completion request (Reduces API calls, which are closed immediately after)
+- `localcompletion.max_lines`: Maximum number of lines in the response (empty lines are ignored)
+- `localcompletion.add_visible_files`: Add all visible files to completion context

 ## Known Issues